FabricMC/fabric-docs/players/installing-java/windows.md

 This guide will walk you through installing Java 17 on Windows.

-The Minecraft Launcher comes with its own java installation, so this section is only relevant if you want to use the Fabric `.jar` based installer, or if you want to use the Minecraft Server `.jar`.
+The Minecraft Launcher comes with its own Java installation, so this section is only relevant if you want to use the Fabric `.jar` based installer, or if you want to use the Minecraft Server `.jar`.

 ## 1. Verify if Java is already installed.